Log in

 What are the symptoms of astigmatism?

-Sometimes – our brain being the wonderful machine that it is – we might even not register this strain, but simply feel more tired than normal.
-Well, at least until we find the perfect prescription.
+One salient symptom is that round objects can appear oval due to distortion.
+This is because the change of eyeball shape causes light to be refracted incorrectly.
+This distortion can cause our eyes and brain to correctively compensate and overexert themselves.
+Since our brain is the wonderfully subtle machine that it is, you might not even register this strain, but simply feel more tired than usual—at least until you find the perfect prescription.
 No wonder so many people don't know they are astigmatic until they get tested for it.

 Here are the most common symptoms of astigmatism.
 If you are astigmatic, you might experience all of them or just some: